ItzLoonie/TownOfHostPlus/README.md

 The Chainlink is a modifier assigned to two players.<br>
 When one player with the modifier dies, the other dies as well.<br>

+### Necroview

+Create and idea by Loonie<br>

+Assigned to: All but Doctor and Trickster<br>

+The Necroview is a modifier that allows the player to see the alignments of dead players.<br>

+### Assassin

+Assigned to: Impostors<br>

+The Assassin is a modifier that grants the ability to guess roles in meetings.<br>
+Guessing correctly kills the target, while guessing incorrectly kills you.<br>